 What is child care?

-The term child care covers a diverse range of informal and formal providers of care for children from birth to 12 years of age:
+The term ‘child care’ covers a wide range of informal and formal providers of care for children from birth to 12 years of age:

-- Family day care, in which your child goes to the home of an approved provider.
-Benefits include smaller groups and flexible hours
+- Family day care is where your child goes to the home of an approved provider.
+Benefits include smaller groups and flexible hours.

-- Centre-based care offers child care for pre-school aged children or care outside of school hours.
-You can get short or long-day care, and occasional and holiday care.
+- Centre-based care offers child care for pre-school aged children, or care for school-aged children outside of school hours.
+It usually takes place in a dedicated child care centre.
+Short- or long-day care may be available, as well as occasional and holiday care.

-- Informal child care by family members or people who aren’t related, such as a family friend.
+- Informal child care by family members or someone who isn’t related, such as a family friend or neighbour.

 Many families use a combination of formal and informal care.
-This approach can help families when work hours and care hours don’t match or during those unexpected times, like illness.
+This approach can help families, especially when work hours and care hours don’t match, or during unexpected times, like illness.

 What should I look for in a child care provider?

-- do they have appropriate experience, qualifications and accreditation (if required)?
+- whether the staff have appropriate experience, qualifications and accreditation (if required)

-- accessibility — is it close to home or to work or school?
+- location — is it close to home or to work, school public transport or parking

-- adult-to-child ratios and group sizes — more adults and smaller groups should mean your child gets more attention
+- what is the adult-to-child ratios and group sizes — more adults and smaller groups should mean your child gets more attention

 - accessibility for children with disabilities

-It's a good idea to start looking for child care early, as many facilities have waiting lists.
-You can go to check them out.
+It's a good idea to start looking for child care well before you need it, as many facilities have waiting lists.
+You may be able to arrange a visit to the centre and meet the staff.
 Some providers are accredited.
 This means they have met national standards, which are monitored by the Australian Children’s Education & Care Quality Authority.

 Others are registered, but not accredited.
 Registered providers are still expected to meet certain state or territory requirements of working with children.